Version 1.0.0 · RubitPay Gateway API

 API Integration Manual

-This reference covers everything you need to integrate RubitPay's payment gateway into your platform — accepting payments from Russian and Chinese customers via a single, unified API.
+Everything you need to integrate RubitPay into your platform — accepting payments from Russian consumers via a single, unified REST API.

 Base URL

-All API requests are made over HTTPS to the following base URL:
+All API requests are made over HTTPS to the base URL below.
+All requests must use UTF-8 encoding with the header Content-Type: application/json.

 https://api.rubitpay.com